thorsten-de/TDD-by-example/the-money-example/README.md

 a `Money`, a common subclass for `Dollar` and `Franc`.
 There is no need to extract equals, as Rust has defined the behavior of equality in the `Eq` and `PartialEq` traits.
 We derive them for each of our two structs, so there's nothing to gain for us at the moment.

+Comparing `Dollar` and `Franc` structs is possible with implementing `PartialEq<Dollar> for Franc` and vice versa.
+This differs from the books implementation based on a superclass implementing equals for both cases directly.